S-Vermeer/FTD-Git/Episode 2 - Cow/Videos 2.md

 #TS: 21:28.
 Majority voted Kettle.
 Contains a pair of cards (4 of hearts and 7 of hearts), a shell, and a coupon but no paper.
 Goes to check the piano and finds it along with a #TS: 21:44 google docs link written by a child in red crayon.
 The stranger is no longer in the room.
 Sunny calls out
 to it whether she can ask it about it, but no response.

 #TS: 22:22, Shows all the papers saying the same thing written in red crayon, #morse morse code for Sophie.
-Also shows the document with the link. {link}
+Also shows the document with the link.
 It is almost 2AM for Sunny so goes to sleep.
 #TS: 21:11 It is morning, Sunny has translated the link.
 [https://docs.google.com/document/d/1-1KN6bGFspwwru7-8VrTrBS4HUFZR_gSrwQtw7wFNbw/edit](https://docs.google.com/document/d/1-1KN6bGFspwwru7-8VrTrBS4HUFZR_gSrwQtw7wFNbw/edit "https://docs.google.com/document/d/1-1KN6bGFspwwru7-8VrTrBS4HUFZR_gSrwQtw7wFNbw/edit")